 16. Attic bedroom with small patio doors

-Designing an attic bedroom with small patio doors is a clever way to bring light and air into a space that can often feel cramped or of the sloped ceilings, these doors might lead to a small "Juliet" balcony or a recessed roof key is to use the vertical space effectively, placing the bed under the eaves and keeping the path to the door colors are essential here to prevent the room from feeling closed-in.
+Designing an attic bedroom with small patio doors is a clever way to bring light and air into a space that can often feel cramped or dark.
+Because of the sloped ceilings, these doors might lead to a small "Juliet" balcony or a recessed roof terrace.
+The key is to use the vertical space effectively, placing the bed under the eaves and keeping the path to the door clear.
+Light colors are essential here to prevent the room from feeling closed-in.
 A small set of glass doors can transform a dusty storage area into a charming, secluded hideaway with a unique bird's-eye view of the neighborhood.

 17. Guest bedroom with private patio access